Henrik Gustafsson: Career

-In the 1994 World Final, the last before the Speedway Grand Prix series started in 1995, Gustafsson finished in 7th place winning only one of his rides.
-Also in 1994 Gustafsson signed for ZKŻ Zielona Góra in Poland and won the Swedish Pairs Championship.
+In the 1994 World Final, the last before the Speedway Grand Prix series started in 1995, Gustafsson finished in seventh place winning only one of his rides.
+Also in 1994, Gustafsson signed for ZKŻ Zielona Góra in Poland and won the Swedish Pairs Championship.
 In Britain, after four years with King's Lynn he asked to be put on the transfer list and eventually joined Belle Vue Aces mid-way through the 1994 season.
 After the 1994 season, he then took a seven-year break from riding in the British leagues.

 Gustafsson won his first Speedway Swedish Individual Championship in 1995 and signed for Polonia Bydgoszcz in Poland, staying with them until 2001, again winning the Polish League in 1997, 1998 and 2000.
 He became champion of Sweden for the second time in 2000.

-Gustafsson would then ride in the speedway Grand Prix series as a regular rider from 1995 until 2000, finishing a best 5th overall in both 1996 and 1997.
-His best placings in one of the Grand Prix events was a 2nd in Sweden in 1996 and a second as a Wild Card rider in the 2001 German GP.
+Gustafsson would then ride in the speedway Grand Prix series as a regular rider from 1995 until 2000, finishing a best fifth overall in both 1996 and 1997.
+His best placings in one of the Grand Prix events was a second in Sweden in 1996 and a second as a Wild Card rider in the 2001 German GP.

-The 2002 season saw Gustafsson on the move again, returning to the British leagues with Poole Pirates for one season and leaving Bydgoszcz for Wybrzeże Gdańsk. the following season in 2003 was his last season in Poland with Warsaw.
+The 2002 season saw Gustafsson on the move again, returning to the British leagues with Poole Pirates for one season and leaving Bydgoszcz for Wybrzeże Gdańsk.
+The following season in 2003 was his last season in Poland with Warsaw.

-He then returned for one last season in Britain with the Oxford Cheetahs in 2005, winning the Craven Shield while with Oxford.
+Gustafsson then returned for one last season in Britain with the Oxford Cheetahs in 2005, winning the Craven Shield while with Oxford.

 Family

-His son, Simon (born 25 May 1990) has followed in his father's footsteps and has also become a speedway rider, riding for the Eastbourne Eagles in Britain and Start Gniezno in Poland.
+Gustafsson's son, Simon (born 25 May 1990) has followed in his father's footsteps and has also become a speedway rider, riding for the Eastbourne Eagles in Britain and Start Gniezno in Poland.